Dru-Mara/EvalNE/README.md

 ### Output ###

 The library can provide two types of outputs, depending on the value of the SCORES option of the configuration file.
-If the keyword 'all' is specified, all te available scores for every algorithm on each network and experiment repeat will be stored.
+If the keyword 'all' is specified, all the available scores for every algorithm on each network and experiment repeat will be stored.
 These results will be written to files named `eval_output_rep_x.txt` where `x` is an integer corresponding to each repeat ID.
 These files will be stored in the corresponding output folders as specified in the OUTPATHS option of the configuration file used.

-Setting the SCORES option to `%(maximize)` will generate a tabular output of Alg.\Network and populate it with the averaged results over all the experiment repeats.
+Setting the SCORES option to `%(maximize)` will generate a tabular output and write it to a file named `eval_output.txt`.
+This file can be located in the same path from where the execution was run and will contain a table of Alg.\Network which will be populated with the averaged results over all the experiment repeats.

+Additionally, if the option TRAINTEST_PATH contains a valid filename, EvalNE will create a file with that name under each of the OUTPATHS provided.
+In each of these paths the library will store the true and false train and test sets of edge.

 NOTE: The tabular output is not available for mixes of directed and undirected networks.